yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 Tarantool core, with requirements mentioned before - backward compatibility and ease of cluster orchestration.

+The cluster operation is expected to be in a full-mesh topology, although the process of automated topology support is beyond this RFC.

 ## Detailed design

 ### Quorum commit